Stop losing Yosemite Valley campgrounds to faster campers

 These answer the practical questions campers ask when deciding whether to keep searching manually or set up alerts.

-Can Camp-Now watch Upper Pines in Yosemite?+
+Can Camp-Now watch Upper Pines, Lower Pines, and North Pines in Yosemite Valley?+

 Does Camp-Now automatically buy the Yosemite reservation?+

-No. Camp-Now helps you move faster by getting the site into your cart when possible, and you still complete the final checkout yourself on recreation.gov.
+No. Camp-Now helps you move faster by getting the site into your cart when possible, and you still complete the final checkout yourself on Recreation.gov.

 What if Yosemite never opens for my dates?+